richandrysek/vyoco/doc/OVERVIEW.md

 The current setting is for i9-13th generation, please adjust it to the values of your host system.
 Adjust following variables in the file "variables.pkr.hcl":
     * cpus
     * memory
     * disk_size

 ### Change password

-Default user and password is "vagrant", to change the password proceed this command:
+Default password is "vagrant", to change it proceed this command:

 ```shell
 python3 -c 'import crypt; print(crypt.crypt("vagrant", crypt.mksalt(crypt.METHOD_SHA512)))'